+As of December 31, 2023, no properties were designated as held for sale by the Company.
 As of December 31, 2022, the Company had entered into an agreement to sell The Heathman Hotel for approximately \$45.0 million.
 This hotel was designated as held for sale as it met the held for sale criteria, and as a result, the Company recorded an impairment to reduce the carrying value of the property.
 In addition, the Company classified all of the assets and liabilities related to this hotel as assets and liabilities held for sale in the accompanying consolidated balance sheets and ceased depreciating the assets.
-The Company expects to complete the sale in the first quarter of 2023, however, no assurances can be given that the sale will be completed on these terms or at all.
+As noted above, the Company completed the sale of The Heathman Hotel in February 2023.